Resourcing

 Both of these approaches will help to avoid projects getting derailed when it happens.

-Understanding the impact of unplanned absences in the workplace
+Understanding the impact of unplanned absence, using resource management software

 As much as you might try to avoid unplanned leave, you can never fully prevent it.
 In reality, people will get sick.
 Their children might be unable to go to school, or a family emergency might take priority over work.